open/close all folders

 - Then some are just wild cards.
 The conventional military could, in theory, get rid of Nilbog, but no one knows how many aces he has hidden up his sleeves as contingency plans, and since he's content to stay in the area he's taken over, no one's bothering to go to the trouble of trying to uproot him.

 - France got this reputation after World War II, where they were the first major power to capitulate to Nazi Germany.
-The reality is a lot more complicated of course (including a lot of the French higher ups wanting to be a part of Germany), but that didn't stop Cheese-Eating Surrender Monkeys from become a global reputation.
+The reality is a lot more complicated of course (including a large segment of the French political class which was eager to collaborate with the Nazis in order to end the influence of and get back at leftists), but that didn't stop Cheese-Eating Surrender Monkeys from become a global reputation.

 - Not to forget that the French (particularly the Free French and La Résistance) continued their struggle, often with insane valour.
 All in all, France's armies always had a pretty good track record of winning wars before that (as in: they won more than they lost).